DonaldWhyte/mocking-in-rust-using-double/contents.md

 Introducing a huge burden on development.

-Pattern matching loosens test constraints and reduces overfitting.

-_note_
-Mocking has often been a divisive topic.
+Pattern matching **expands the asserted behaviour space**.

+Reducing overfitting.

 [NEXT]
 `double` is a crate for generating `trait`/function mocks.